At a Glance

 Display the Early Warning Project’s Map of Statistical Risk, and explain that it shows both where mass killings are currently happening and where they are most likely to happen in the future.
 Use the See, Think, Wonder routine to discuss students’ reactions to the map:

-Have your students pick a country that is considered at risk of a mass killing.
+Optional Extension: Have your students pick a country that is considered at risk of a mass killing.
 Students should research some of the country's risk factors, and read news coverage of the country.
 Students can then present their findings to the rest of the class.

 Note: If you click on a country within the Early Warning Project's map, it will give you more information about the country, including a brief summary of that country's risk factors.
 Since there are numerous risk factors for each country, students could focus on a limited number.